interbit/interbit/docs/gitbook/examples/to-do-list.md

 `src/adapters`            | A set of adapters to fill UI details for the covenant forms `src/components`          | React components `src/constants`           | A file of constants that are used throughout the application (Ex.
-URLs) `src/containers`          | React components that are connected to redux state `src/css`                 | The css
+URLs) `src/containers`          | React components that are connected to Redux state `src/css`                 | The css
-`src/interbit`            | All of the covenants needed for this application `src/redux`               | Reudcers and any other redux related files `tests`                   | Jest tests
+`src/interbit`            | All of the covenants needed for this application `src/redux`               | Reducers and any other Redux related files `tests`                   | Jest tests
 `App.js`                  | The main React component that loads the SPA `exports.js`              | A file to export anything that may be needed outside of this project (Ex. covenant action creators)